Aktun Chen is a natural park and eco-tourism destination located in the Yucatán Peninsula of Mexico close to Akumal. The name "Aktun...

 The Mayan Riviera lends itself to family vacations.
 With a temperate climate year round, amazingly beautiful beaches, fun things to see and do around every palm tree, and a family-oriented culture, you will find plenty of activities to keep all ages busy and happy!

 CENOTES AND CAVES All over the Yucatan peninsula are natural water pools called cenotes.
 Some are underground or partly sheltered by rocks, others look like rocky, shallow ponds.
-You can explore the cenotes by scuba diving, kayaking or swimming, both above and below ground, on our your own or via guided tours, but be prepared for very cold water.
+You can explore the cenotes by scuba diving, kayaking or swimming, both above and below ground, on our your own or via guided experiences but be prepared for very cold water.

 Yal-Ku Lagoon is a wonderful place for both adults and children.
 With no ocean waves and several easy entry stairways with railings that lead straight into the lagoon, even an inexperienced snorkeler or swimmer will be right at home.
 There is a great variety of gorgeous fish that are not intimidated by humans, but the water can become murky when the ocean water mixes with the fresh water of the lagoon.
 It is requested that visitors wear biodegradable sunscreen to protect the underwater wildlife, and it's a good idea to wear a t-shirt for sun protection as well.
 An enjoyable place to spend all or part of the day, Yal-Ku has beautiful grounds with great flora and fauna, garden sculptures, and places to sit and take in the beauty.